lucatume/wp-browser/docs/modules/WPBrowser.md

 <hr>

-<p>Assert a plugin is not activated in the plugins list.
-The method will <strong>not</strong> navigate to the plugin administration screen.</p>
+<p>Assert a plugin is not activated in the plugins administration screen.
+The method will <strong>not</strong> handle authentication and navigation to the plugin administration screen.</p>
 <pre><code class="language-php">    $I-&gt;loginAsAdmin();
     $I-&gt;amOnPluginsPage();
     $I-&gt;seePluginDeactivated('my-plugin');</code></pre>